 When cwavenger reaches 200 Chic Points, she will be in the Style Council!

 I love shopping at resale shops, high-end resale shops.
 I talk about it a bit here.
-Celebrity Fashionposted 11 months ago
+Celebrity Fashionposted about 1 year ago

 Hey girl, the majority of my closet is thrifted.
 I’m from Leavenworth and Lawrence KS, so nothing big city.
 Honestly, I try to look for versatile pieces (like a black tank top, a cute a line skirt, or a white button up) because they’re easy to use and super cheap at places like Goodwill.
 I also pick up statement pieces there, because again it’s cheap (I have a lot of the ugliest sweaters you’ve ever seen, scarves, old school dresses, grandpa cardigans, etc), but I don’t have any real advice for finding them—it depends on how zany you’re comfortable looking :).
 Goodwill and other local thrift shops are a good place to find things like scarves and even shoes, too! the biggest tip I can give you is to shop with confidence.
 Yeah, the clothes are used.
 Who cares?
 Don’t be afraid to try on anything you like.

-Lastly, congratulations for doing your own thing. the northface uggs/sperrys look is beyond boring and uninspired.posted 10 months ago
+Lastly, congratulations for doing your own thing. the northface uggs/sperrys look is beyond boring and uninspired.posted about 1 year ago